nobuhiromatsui/randomPassword/README.md

 # week3-HW

-Creating passward function using javascript
+Creating secure passward generator with using javascript.